sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.2.12 =

+* Improves the Gutenberg block displaying the templates' thumbnails and reducing the code required for rendering the forms.
+* Fixes some issues with the AMP support.
+* Improves the feature to load the form into iframe tags.

 = 5.2.11 =

 * Modifies the Date control to prevent the date selection from closing the Elementor popups when it contains a form.